• Skip to primary navigation

 A poster of 2 images, one with an empty loaf tin, one with the tin filled with batter.

-2. Level the top of the cake batter and bake the matcha pound cake in a preheated oven for 45 minutes at 175 degrees Celsius.
+2. Level the top of the cake batter and bake the matcha pound cake in a preheated oven for 40 to 45 minutes at 170 degrees Celsius.

-Check for doneness when the cake is 40 minutes through baking by inserting a skewer in the center of the cake.
+• Check for doneness at least 5 to 10 minutes before the baking time is up by inserting a skewer in the center of the cake.
 If it comes out clean, or with moist cake crumbs, the cake is ready and can be removed from the oven.
 If there is still wet batter sticking to the skewer, continue baking the cake until the 45 minutes is up.

-Remove the baked matcha pound cake from the oven.
-Let it rest in the tin for 5 to 10 minutes.
+• Remove the baked matcha pound cake from the oven.
+Let it rest in the tin for 2 minutes.
 Use a jam knife to loosen the sides of the cake and then turn it out onto a wire rack (cooling rack) to cool completely.
 Place the cake upright while cooling.

 A loaf of matcha pound cake on a green tray.